12-Step Support for a Lifetime of Recovery

 Who Are Alcoholics Anonymous or Narcotics Anonymous?

 In short, Alcoholics Anonymous is a fellowship of men and women who share their experiences, strength and hope with each other.
 They do this to solve their common problem and help others recover from alcoholism.
 The only requirement for membership is a desire to stop drinking.
 The same would apply to Narcotics Anonymous or other related 12-step programs.

 Anyone who thinks they have a problem with drugs or alcohol can attend.
 It is open to all ages, genders, education levels, races and religions.

 The people who attend 12-step meetings come from all walks of life.
 They are the newly-sober, those coming back after relapse, the old-timers, and everything in-between.
 One thing they all have in common is that they want to remain sober.
 They support others with the same goal.
-No one will pry into your personal life and typically only go by first name.
+No one will pry into your personal life, and they typically only go by first names.
 This principle is why 12-step treatment groups have the word “Anonymous” in their names; Alcoholics Anonymous, Narcotics Anonymous, Marijuana Anonymous, Cocaine Anonymous, and so on.
 As such, we find these programs to be vital to achieve lasting sobriety.